skip to Main Content

 • Avoid heavy meals: Advise workers to consume light, easily digestible meals during breaks to prevent feelings of sluggishness and promote overall well-being.

-Given the scorching summer heat in the Southwest, protecting construction industry workers using heavy equipment definitely requires extra care and diligent attention.
-Recognizing that the workplace is only as safe as its most vulnerable employee, prioritizing employee safety not only ascertains their well-being but also nurtures a sense of community in the workplace which can catalyze an established culture of safety and resilience that will set you apart from your competitors in the construction industry.
+Given the scorching summer heat in the Southwest, protecting construction industry workers using heavy equipment requires extra care and diligent attention.
+Recognizing that the workplace is only as safe as its most vulnerable employees, prioritizing employee safety not only ascertains their well-being but also nurtures a sense of community in the workplace.
+This can catalyze an established culture of safety and resilience that will set you apart from your competitors in the construction industry.

 Your Construction Team is in Safe Hands with ASCO

-With 27 locations throughout Texas, Oklahoma, and East New Mexico, ASCO Equipment is not only a leader in the heavy equipment industry, but we also know a thing or two about the workplace and employee safety.
-As a family-run business with 63 years of experience, ASCO treats its customers like family, too.
-We offer top-of-the-line heavy equipment like forklifts, boom lifts, skid steer loaders, excavators, concrete equipment, and many more.
+With 27 locations throughout Texas, Oklahoma, and East New Mexico, ASCO Equipment is a leader in the heavy equipment industry and knows a thing or two about the workplace and employee safety.
+As a family-run business with 63 years of experience, ASCO also treats its customers like family.
+We offer top-of-the-line heavy equipment like forklifts, boom lifts, skid steer loaders, excavators, concrete equipment, and more.

 Want to know more?
 Get in touch with ASCO today.